alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 We have run a couple of polls among the audience, just to gauge if there would be interest at this new price.
-Most of the responders voted for ridiculous amounts such as €50, perhaps in the vain hope that we will not increase them.
+Most of the responders voted for unrealistic amounts such as €50, perhaps based on the mistaken idea that we were bargaining.
-We are taking those with a grain of salt: after 2015 we run a similar poll that indicated that people would pay at most €25, and yet in 2016 we outsold our €50 tickets in a grand total time of 10 minutes.
+We are taking poll results with a grain of salt: after 2015 we run a similar poll that indicated that people would pay at most €25, and yet in 2016 we outsold our €50 tickets in a grand total time of 10 minutes.